NetApp-IT-Copilot/.github/profile/README.md

 Once you've been granted access 🤝🏻  to GitHub Copilot for IT, you'll spot its presence on your active [organization's list](https://github.com/settings/organizations).
 Additionally,  you need to check if your GitHub ID has been added to the [Active Copilot User List](https://github.com/orgs/NetApp-IT-Copilot/teams/active-users) 🌍.

-If you have received confirmation on the access but are still not able to locate your GitHub ID under the active copilot user list. please reachout to ng-it-genai-coe@netapp.com.
+If you have received confirmation on the access but are still not able to locate your GitHub ID under the active copilot user list or getting a 404 error. please reach out to ng-it-genai-coe@netapp.com.

 For an in-depth understanding of GitHub Copilot and its capabilities 💪 , we recommend visiting the official GitHub Copilot documentation at About [GitHub Copilot Individual](https://docs.github.com/en/copilot/overview-of-github-copilot/about-github-copilot-individual).